matrix-org/matrix-spec-proposals/proposals/1730-cs-api-in-login-response.md

 However, there are circumstances where separate homeservers are required:

+* the departments may be only very loosely related
+* the departments may have privacy concerns
+* the dpeartments may be geographically distributed with slow or unreliable links to the central system
+* load-balancing may be essential.

 ### Tell users the C-S API for their home homeserver

 We could tell Engineering users to configure their clients with